patromi/tracardi-stmp-connector/README.md

 # Output

-This node returns True if mail was sent or false if there was an error.
+This node returns `true` if mail was sent or `false` if there was an error.